ALUMNI – FOREVER BUFFS

 Steve Ells is the founder of Chipotle Mexican Grill, a successful restaurant chain.

-Steve Swanson (pictured at left) returned to Earth September 10, 2014, after 169 days in orbit on the International Space Station, where he served as a flight engineer and then a station commander.
+Steve Swanson (pictured at right) returned to Earth September 10, 2014, after 169 days in orbit on the International Space Station, where he served as a flight engineer and then a station commander.

 Vine Deloria, Jr., an influential writer and American Indian leader, taught at the university from 1990 until 2000.